schibsted/spid-tech-docs/resources/articles/login-flows.md

 * Users may not be auto-logged in if they explicitly log out from SPiD **OR** if they uncheck the "remember me" checkbox when logging into SPiD.
 This is by design.

 There are two kinds of integration between SPiD and client services.
-One uses the Javascript SDK, which has the auto-login functionality required to identify and show who is logged in.
+One uses the JavaScript SDK, which has the auto-login functionality required to identify and show who is logged in.
 The other depends on the redirect login flow, where the user needs to click a login button in order to be logged in.